fmateoc/JsSqueak/README.md

 Alternatively, you can also chose to just hit OK in the alert, which is the equivalent of Squeak's debugger popup, to continue.
 There are also VM-level asserts that raise a similar alert.
 These allow you to debug/inspect, determine the cause of the failure, but other than that these are essentially VM crashes, and in general non-recoverable.

+Also, see testing-notes.txt in the docs folder for some testing suggestions.

 And here is a link to a presentation I gave a year ago about the project at the UK Smalltalk users group: https://vimeo.com/663693415

 For questions or discussions about the project, please use the Squeak-dev mailing list, tagging the subject line with [JsSqueak]